nmvuong92/ddd_golang/README.md

   - we cannot modify data in aggregate directly customer_aggregate.prop = value (wrong)
   - so we need to create some exposed function to handle that

+  # services
+  - business logic
+  - accept multiple repositories as input for instance
+  - service configuration pattern (design pattern) allow create flexible modular service
+  - one service can have >10 repositories...
+  - service which combines and ties together to repository